wjian8/psvcp_v1.01/README.md

 The fq_dir is a directory which has Next generation sequencing data (fq.gz file).

-population_hmp is the prefix of a genotype file which is hapmap format.
+The population_hmp is the prefix of a genotype file which is hapmap format.